 A small but brave donkey and his animal friends become the unsung heroes of the first Christmas.

 Coco — November 22, 2017

 Pixar's next original film on the release schedule is the adorable looking Coco, a film directed by Lee Unkrich and inspired by the Mexican holiday Día de Muertos.
-Plot details for Coco are still being tightly guarded though we do know that the film will follow 12-year-old Miguel who sets off a chain of events related to a century-old mystery.
-So far only Benjamin Bratt is tied to the voice cast, though a full cast will no doubt will confirmed soon.
+Plot details for Coco are still being tightly guarded though we do know that the film will follow 12-year-old Miguel (Anthony Gonzalez) who sets off a chain of events related to a century-old mystery.
+Benjamin Bratt, Gael García Bernal, Renee Victor will also join Gonzalez in lending their voices to the film.
 Here's the official story description: